 You can read more about our requirements for Ontario high school students here.

-After receiving your Applicant Access Code Letter from your high school, visit the Ontario Universities’ Application Centre (OUAC) and complete the 101 application by February 1.
+After receiving your Applicant Access Code Letter from your high school, visit the Ontario Universities’ Application Centre (OUAC) and complete the 101 application by the January 17, 2018 deadline.

 2. Submit your online student profile and documents by February 1